-The Company's future profitability will be dependent on the royalty income to be received from mine operators.
+The recoverability of the Company's physical uranium inventories is subject to changes in uranium prices.
+In addition, the Company's future profitability will be dependent on the royalty income to be received from mine operators.
 Royalties are based on a percentage of the minerals or the products produced, or revenue or profits generated from the property which is typically dependent on the prices of the minerals the property operators are able to realize.
 Mineral prices are affected by numerous factors such as interest rates, exchange rates, inflation or deflation and global and regional supply and demand.